Stella Maxwell Wears Nothing But Booty Shorts In Hot New Instagram Photos

 In the second snap, Stella sat up with her feet together and rested her crossed hands on top as she curved her back slightly.
 She gazed at the camera with a coy pout, and her face was hard to see as a bright, diagonal sunbeam partially obscured her face.
 Even so, the rest of her figure was hard to miss and her pose allowed her to showcase her sideboob.
 Her black shorts were also more prominent in this photo, and these had a high-waisted fit.

-The bokeh by her legs added to the dreamy vibe of the shot.
+The bokeh effect by her legs added to the dreamy vibe of the shot.

 The update has been available for two hours, and it’s already racked up over 31,800 likes.
-Her followers rushed to the comments section to leave her these compliments.
+Her followers rushed to the comments section to leave her these compliments and others.

-Many people took note of her caption that also served as a geotag.
+Many people took note of her caption that also may have hinted at her location.

 “Take care Angel and enjoy your stay in Ny NY…,” wished an admirer.